What is the Mann Whitney U Test?

 Analysis Assumptions

-The Mann-Whitney U test has a set of assumptions like any other statistical test.
+The Mann-Whitney U test has a set of assumptions like any other statistical analysis.

 - Independent Groups: Each group has a distinct set of subjects or items.